Greece Moments Greece Moments

 Crowds at the Psychro Cave

-There is a special microclimate on the plateau, which the farmers take advantage of.
-It is usually between 5-10 degrees cooler here than on the coast, so you should have a cardigan with you.
-A visit to the Lasithi Plateau in spring, from March to May, the valley, surrounded by mountains over 1,000 m high, is immersed in a sea of flowers.
+The plateau has a unique microclimate that farmers take advantage of.
+It’s usually 5–10 degrees cooler here than on the coast, so you should bring a sweater.
+We recommend visiting the Lasithi Plateau in spring.
+From March to May, the valley, which is surrounded by mountains over 1,000 meters high, is covered in a sea of blossoms.

-A visit is also recommended in autumn, at the time of the apple harvest.
-If you are in September or October to the Lasithi Plain early in the morning you will witness how the fog hovers over the fields.
-If you come to Crete in winter, you can experience a hut atmosphere with the locals in the taverns by the fireplace when the first snow falls outside.
+A visit is also recommended in the fall, during apple harvest season.
+If you visit the Lasithi Plateau in September or October, you’ll witness the fog drifting over the fields in the early morning.
+Those who visit Crete in the winter can experience a cozy, rustic atmosphere with the locals in the taverns by the fireplace while the first snow falls outside.

 Lasithi Plateau Kreta Tipps Ausflug Urlaub